silvandiepen/bemm/docs/advanced-usage.md

 ### Multiple blocks at once

-There are cases you might want to define multiple blocks.
-An example of this would be form components, where you wnt to have indivudual classes for the componentn, but perhabs a shared class like "input-field" for all types of input fields.
-In that case you can define multiple blocks on initialization, this will create a class for each block on every element.
+There are cases where you might want to define multiple blocks.
+An example of this would be form components, where you want to have individual classes for each component, but a shared class like "input-field" for all types of input fields.
+In that case, you can define multiple blocks on initialization, which will create a class for each block on every element.
+For example:

 ```js
 const bemm = generateBemm(["input-text", "input-field"]);